arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 One common issue to be aware of is the difference between the single equals (=) and the double equals (==) operators.

-In R, using a single equals sign assigns a value.
+In R, using a single equals sign **assigns a value**.
 It asserts "these things **are** equal."

+* For example, `data = my_data` means "please set `data` equal to `my_data`."

-The double equals sign does not assign, but compares.
+The double equals sign does not assign, but **compares**.
 It asks "**are** these things equal?".

-That's why we use double equals in the context of a logical test that compares the left hand side, e.g. `mrn`, with the right hand side, e.g. 5000083, to check whether or not they are the same.
+That's why we use double equals in the context of a logical test that **compares** the left hand side, e.g. `mrn`, with the right hand side, e.g. 5000083, to check whether or not they are the same.

+* For example, `name == "Joan"` means "is `name` equal to 'Joan'?"

+When you use the double equals, that expression will usually evaluate to either TRUE or FALSE.
+Sometimes an expression will evaluate to `NA`, which means missing or NULL data.
+That could happen in the case above if the `name` object is itself `NA` -- lacking any value at all.

+Mixing up `=` and `==`
+---

 If you use the wrong kind of equals, you’ll get an error.
-This is a very common mistake, and one you're almost guaranteed to accidentally commit at one point or another!
+This is a **very common mistake**, and one you're almost guaranteed to accidentally commit at one point or another!
 This is what some of those scary errors look like:

 <code style = "color:darkred;">
 Error: Problem with `filter()` input `..1`.